A Chain Rule for Strict Twice Epi-Differentiability and its Applications

 We continue with another consequence of the SOQC \eqref{soqc}, important for the calculus of strict second subderivative in the next section.
-To this end, recall that a set-valued mapping $F:\R^n \tto \R^m$ is called {\em metrically regular} at $\ox$ for $\oy\in F(\ox)$ if there exist $\kappa \geq 0$ and neighborhoods $U$ of $\ox$ and $V$ of $\oy$ such that the distance estimate
+To this end, recall that a set-valued mapping $F:\R^n \tto \R^m$ is said to be {\em metrically regular} at $\ox$ for $\oy\in F(\ox)$ if there exist $\kappa \geq 0$ and neighborhoods $U$ of $\ox$ and $V$ of $\oy$ such that the distance estimate